amymehta/Repo1/journal.md

 #### Thoughts/Questions/Ideas
 - If a chatbot does more than just talk to the user.. customer satisfaction will be better.
 For example, if a chatbot receives input on preferences from a user..the chatbot can suggest a product based on those preferences.
 This will provide the user with a product that they will be satisfied with since it most likely matches their choice.
 ---
+## Day 23

+### Date: 7/5/2023

+#### Tasks Accomplished
+- Looked over the format and organization of some websites online

+#### Things I Learned

+#### Thoughts/Questions/Ideas
+- If a user asks something that is similar to something on the FAQ the chatbot can generate a response using examples or patterns based on the FAQ.
+This will help with consistent and accurate replies.
+---
+## Day 24

+### Date: 7/6/2023

+#### Tasks Accomplished
+- Looked over the format and organization of some websites online

+#### Things I Learned

+#### Thoughts/Questions/Ideas
+- I would say my answer to the question 'Why should a retail website use a chatbot on their website' has changed a little bit.
+When I first thought about it a few weeks ago, I mainly focused on the quick accessibility to help aspect of it.
+I didn't think a whole lot about how chatbots can be further used to make suggestions based on user preferences and help the user find something that fits in their criteria.
+---